-The Great Southwest Prayer Center, also known as GSWPC, is a geographic location set apart as a place of prayer.
-It is located inside the Mansion of Grace Fellowship United Methodist Church’s campus.
-In The Great Southwest Prayer Center are many prayer stations to encourage and enhance prayers for the church, Methodism, singles, marriages, families, ‘community’, the city of Katy, the United States, the nations, our leaders, healing, freedom, the unborn, Jerusalem, the lost and much more.
+In the GSWPC are many prayer stations to encourage and enhance prayers for the church, the city of Katy, the United States, the nations, our leaders, healing, freedom, and much more.
 There are two prayer rooms.
-The Call Room and Jordan’s Crossing are cozy, peaceful places to retreat to spend time alone with God.
+The War Room and Jordan’s Crossing are cozy, peaceful places to retreat and spend time alone with God.
 These rooms may be reserved.
-If you like praying in the evening, night or early morning, a larger prayer room, the Moravian Room, is available 24/7 with a convenient bathroom.
+If you like praying in the evening, night, or early morning, a larger prayer room, the Moravian Room, is available 24/7 with a convenient bathroom.
 The Moravian Room cannot be reserved.
-The Great Southwest Prayer Center also houses Audience of One or A-1: live worship and prayer to our Audience of One.
-Our desire is that one day this will happen 24/7.
+The Great Southwest Prayer Center also houses Audience of One or A1: live worship and prayer to our Audience of One.
+We desire that one day this will happen 24/7.

-This room is a lobby – an entry way into the rest of the Great Southwest Prayer Center.
+This room is a prayer room and an entryway into the rest of the Great Southwest Prayer Center.
 The Moravian Prayer Movement was an entryway into Methodism and the modern-day 24-7 prayer movement.
 The primary features of this room remind us of the Moravians.
-The first thing that strikes you in this room is the couches facing one another in community.
+The first thing that strikes you in this room is the couches facing one another in the community.
 The Moravians were great people of community living together in a community they called Hernnhut.
 This room contains the fireplace and the Leviticus 6:12 Scripture.
 This was Count Zinzendorf’s favorite Scripture and symbolized their entire movement: “Let the fire on the altar never go out!”
 This room contains a prayer station for revival and the pouring out of God’s Spirit.
 If the Moravians are known for anything, it is for the revival that they experienced and spread… all coming out of what is known as the Moravian Pentecost.
 This room is available 24-7 for prayer.
-The Moravians conducted 24-7 prayer for 110 years straight.
+The Moravians conducted 24-7 prayers for 110 years straight.
 Lord, we are naming this room “The Moravian Room” because we desperately desire for You to do in our midst what You did amidst the Moravians… and even more!
 You may obtain the access code into the Moravian Room by submitting an agreement form to us.